MAD Drama

 AFTER THE AUDITIONS AND CALL-BACKS

-Cast or not cast, after the cast list is posted, it's perfectly fine to arrange a time to speak to Mr. Henderson about your audition.
-If you are cast in the show, congratulations!
-Be considerate of others who might not have been cast for a particular production.
-Find the time to sincerely congratulate those who were cast.
+If you are fortunate enough to be cast in the show, congratulations!
+However, remember to be considerate of those who may not have been selected for a particular production.
+Take the time to genuinely congratulate those who were cast.

 FREQUENTLY ASKED QUESTIONS